 Make a schedule.
 Use a calendar to help you keep track of when your classes are, what assignments are due and when, and any other important information.

-Add reminders to your calendar.
-If there’s an assignment that’s due soon or something that needs to be done immediately on the day it happens (like an appointment), put it on the calendar so you don’t forget about it when time is running out.
+Use a weekly planner app to set reminders for important tasks.
+If there’s an assignment due soon or something that needs to be done immediately on the day it happens (like an appointment), a daily planner app can ensure you don’t forget about it when time is running out.

 Set goals for yourself.
 Write down how much studying you want to do each week and how long each day should take so that at the end of every week, month, semester, or year (depending on how far along in school) you know whether or not you’ve accomplished what was set out in terms of studying goals.
 This will also help motivate students who may find themselves struggling with their workload because they’ll realize that if they do well at managing their time now then they can achieve even more later on down the road!